redhat-developer/developers.redhat.com/_tests/e2e/README.md

 You can, and **should** test your changes locally before raising a PR.
 Please ensure you have a local build running and `http://docker:8888` is accessible in a browser.

-In the root of the project directory execute the following command for site export tests:
+In the root of the project directory execute the following command for e2e tests:

     cd _tests/e2e && npm run e2e

-In the root of the project directory execute the following command for site export tests:

-        cd _tests/e2e && npm run e2e -- --testType=drupal --user=your-drupal-test-account-username-goes-here --password=your-drupal-test-account-password-goes-here

 ## Run Single feature, or test

 Add a unique tag to the test(s) `it.` description, for example to execute the following scenario:

 ```nodejs